 Special Directives

-Phlow introduces special YAML directives that enable advanced functionality for data manipulation and scripting.
+Phlow introduces special directives that enable advanced functionality for data manipulation and scripting.
 Below are the available directives, explained with detailed examples.

 !include